adamcichy/SwiftySound/README.md

 ## Requirements
 - Swift 5
-- Xcode 10.2 or later
+- Xcode 15 or later
-- iOS 8.0 or later
+- iOS 12.0 or later
-- tvOS 9.0 or later
+- tvOS 12.0 or later
-- macOS 10.9 or later
+- macOS 10.13 or later

 For Xcode 8 and Swift 3 support, please use SwiftySound version `0.7.0`.
 For Xcode 9 and Swift 4 support, please use SwiftySound version `1.0.0`.
+For Xcode 10 and iOS 9 support, please use SwiftySound version `1.2.0`.

 ## Installation
 ### Installation with CocoaPods